roobert/roobert.github.io/_posts/2020-02-25-GCP-Service-Account-Key-Cleaner.md

 So why use Service Accounts keys over OAuth2 tokens?
 Many applications (Terraform included) can use OAuth to connect to GCP APIs, equally though, a lot of software does not support OAuth - `gcloud(1)` being a primary example.

 Since we want to use `gcloud(1)` to configure access to our GCP Kubernetes clusters, we need to issue Service Accounts keys rather than OAuth tokens.
-In general service account keys are more flexible and their usage must be balanced against the corresponding risk that comes with that flexibility
+In general Service Account keys are more flexible than OAuth2 tokens, however, this means that their usage must be balanced against the corresponding risk that comes with that extra flexibility.

 ## Reclaiming Service Account Key Slots

 [GCP Service Account Key Cleaner](https://github.com/roobert/gcp-service-account-key-cleaner) is a small python app I have written which deletes keys after a TTL has been reached.
-The app can be run either locally, or periodically as a [GCP Function](https://cloud.google.com/functions).
+The app can be either run [locally](https://github.com/roobert/gcp-service-account-key-cleaner/blob/master/README.md#example), or periodically as a [GCP Function](https://cloud.google.com/functions):

 ![gcp-sakc](https://raw.githubusercontent.com/roobert/roobert.github.io/master/images/sakc.png)